 Waiting to die

 At the culmination of the event, water buffalo, goats, chickens, pigs, pigeons, ducks and rats are decapitated with blunt metal tools in an alcohol-fuelled killing frenzy.
 An estimated 70 percent of the animals have historically been imported across the border from India, enduring days of suffering without adequate food, water or shelter during transport.
-In 2014, HSI India successfully petitioned the Supreme Court of India to order a stop to these border crossings, resulting in thousands of animals being spared.
+In 2014, HSI India successfully petitioned the Supreme Court of India to order the government of India to take action to stop these illegal border crossings, resulting in thousands of animals being spared.
+In 2019, HSI/India teams were deployed at the Indo-Nepal border to assist border officials in confiscating animals being brought across from India to be sacrificed, which is against the law.
+Accompanying the law enforcement officers as they stopped and checked vehicles, HSI removed animals who were found and talked to the devotees about the ban.
+HSI/India reported that virtually everyone being stopped by the officials was aware that the Gadhimai Temple had declared a ban on animal sacrifice, but they brought animals anyway.
+It was clear that the habit of providing a blood sacrifice for the goddess has persisted for so long that it is very hard to change people’s mind set.
+That said, HSI saw far fewer animals than at the previous festival so some progress has been made.

 Praying at Gadhimai